-Rather than creating a new cosmology it leads to a mystical interpretation of a pre-existent Greek mythology.
+In Greece, rather than creating a new cosmology it leads to a mystical interpretation of a pre-existent Greek mythology.

-In Orphic thought, the gods are no longer powerful versions of us.
 In the Homeric tradition gods make mistakes and have ill thought out wishes and desires.
 In the Orphic tradition gods are other.

 They seem to represent forces, and are closer to the idea of emanations.